sebsto/amplify-android-getting-started/03_initialize_amplify.md

 }
 ```

-Should you develop in Java or target Android SDK 21 or less, please [check the documentation](https://docs.amplify.aws/lib/project-setup/create-application/q/platform/android#n2-install-amplify-libraries) for additional configuration changes.
+Should you develop in Java or target Android SDK 21 or earlier, please [check the documentation](https://docs.amplify.aws/lib/project-setup/create-application/q/platform/android#n2-install-amplify-libraries) for additional configuration changes.

 Now, run **Gradle Sync**.